Nick Jonas's Brother Trolled The Hell Out Of Him At The AMAs

 Kennedy revealed that Kevin Jonas, the eldest Jonas brother, sent the video to E!, that is some next-level family trolling.

 Jonas doesn't seem too irked by it, though.
-Monday morning, he tweeted a video of the interaction, calling it his favorite moment of the night.
+Monday morning, he tweeted a video of the interaction, calling it his favourite moment of the night.

 My brother @kevinjonas and my sister in law @daniellejonas planned this all and then took this video of the live TV feed... this may be my favorite red carpet moment ever.
 I love my sweet sweet niece Alena!
 The #amas were one to be remembered this year for so many reasons. pic.twitter.com/oZFDwNmVS7— Nick Jonas (@nickjonas) November 20, 2017